roma-glushko/hawk/README.md

 > [!IMPORTANT]
 >
-> Be sure to start this project and wathch it if you find it helpful ⭐️
+> Be sure to start this project and watch it if you find it helpful ⭐️

 ## Features